 And moving forward through vineyard connections from winemaker Rudy Zuidema, they will be sourcing from a rare block of Grenache in the Napa Valley (grown in Rutherford).

 The 601 Cellars 2015 Napa Valley Sangiovese Reserve is medium ruby in color; it offers a sweetness on the bouquet with aromas of strawberry and red fruits – along with some savory characteristics, perhaps hints of sage.
 The aromatics are engaging.
 This wine is balanced across the palate – complemented with finely nuanced tannins.
 Like their other wines we tried, there is a brightness of acidity from start to finish.
-An excellent food wine.
+This is an excellent food wine.

 The 601 Cellars Napa Valley Sangiovese Reserve is medium ruby in color; offers a diversity of sweet aromatics of red licorice, cherry cola, cassis vanilla, mocha and a Graham cracker-esqe nuance.
 As the wine breathes further, subtle notes of cedar start to show.
 Balanced across the palate with bright fruit notes including red cherry, currant and raspberry.
 Lighter styled tannins are well integrated into the finish.
 No harshness here.
 Lingers with a lift of bright acidity and flavors of red berries.
 This wine was aged 24 months in neutral French oak barrels.
 Where is the next glass?!

 The 601 Cellars Super Tuscan Napa Valley is 80% Sangiovese (from grower Bruno Solari’s vineyard in Calistoga), 12% Merlot and 8% Cabernet Sauvignon.
 The wine is dark ruby in the glass; offers an appealing union of both darker fruit aromas and darker spices on the bouquet including spicy Santa Rosa plum, dark licorice, dried tobacco leaf and cracked peppercorn.
 A little meaty and savory especially after the aromatics have had some time to mature in the glass.
 Has plenty of depth on the palate – juicy from start to end; lingers with notes of dried tobacco leaf, darker spices, lighter-style but firm tannins which persist for some time and a liveliness of fruit.
-The finish is mouth watering.
+The finish is mouthwatering.
 Best paired by cozying up to a warm fire, serenaded by greatness – the voice of Andrea Boccelli.

 Their Artist Series labels are impressions from works of art created by artistic friends including Penelope Moore (who we first met in Verona, Italy at a dinner and who resides in Napa).
 Penelope is most well-known for her “Palette of the Palate” large scale wine inspired and abstract oil paintings.
 These are created based in part on what she smells and tastes in a particular wine.
 Brian and Laura commissioned a piece (which hangs in their home); the label for the 601 Cellars 2015 Sangiovese Reserve Napa Valley includes 12 images from this painting.
 They have worked with several other artists including Tim Howe, whose works we first discovered on display at O’Brien Estate in the Napa Valley’s Oak Knoll District.